fresheneesz/bitcoinThroughputAnalysis/README.md

 2. We want many people to support the network by passing around transactions and blocks.
 3. We want most people to be able to be able to fully verify their transactions so they have full self-sovereignty of their money.
 4. We want to be resilient in the face of chain splits.
 For example, if a majority wants to change bitcoin in a way that a minority thinks is horribly compromises the system, its important that minority can maintain the operation of their chain in the face of a majority split.
+5. We want to be resilient in the face of attempted eclipse attacks.

+We don't need the people with the worst equipment to mine (#1), and we might not even need them to support the network (#2) very much, but we do want them to be able to be able to fully verify their own transactions (#3), and we want them to be able to know what chain they're on (#4).

 These considerations are all affected by transaction throughput and blocksize.